 The quality of the potato and its nutritional value is determined not only by how it is produced, stored, and handled by various actors along the supply chain, but also by the quality of seed potatoes used to cultivate them.
 Some of the finest varieties of seed potatoes in India originate from the state of Punjab.
 A state well-known for its high-quality seed potatoes, nearly 70% of the total harvest provides for the seed requirement of other potato-producing states including Bihar, Uttar Pradesh, West Bengal, Gujarat, Maharashtra, Madhya Pradesh, and Karnataka.

-However, only less than 1% of all seed potatoes produced here are currently those certified by the Punjab Seed Certification Authority, which makes it extremely difficult for potato growers to differentiate genuine seeds from spurious ones.
+However, only less than 1% of all potatoes produced here have the seed certification by the Punjab Seed Certification Authority, which makes it extremely difficult for potato growers to differentiate genuine seeds from spurious ones.
 The sub-par seed potatoes sold in the name of Punjab-grown seed potatoes are also severely impacting the credibility and the brand value of the authentic, high-quality seeds.

 Establishing The Authenticity Of Punjab-Grown Seed Potatoes With Traceability